 #18 What do you rely more upon – hard work or luck?
 Why?

 Although there is no ideal answer to this question, you can gauge the candidate’s perception of work.
 Often, what comes up in a conversation is also how the person views themselves – as someone helpless or proactive.

 #19 If you had to finish multiple tasks by the end of the day, and there was no way that you could finish all of them, what would you do?

 This question evaluates time management, prioritization, delegation, and assertiveness.
 A candidate who can understand the concept of urgency and the importance of tasks and their impact can manage tasks well.

-#20 If you were appointed as the CEO of the company, what is the first thing you would change?
+#20 If you were appointed as the company’s CEO, what is the first thing you would change?